geiser/2017-experiment-analysis/study02/README.md

 ## Validation for the sample gathered in the second empirical study

-* CFA analysis and a reliability test of the adapted Portuguese IMI ([IMI-reliability-analysis.pdf](report/latex/IMI-reliability-analysis.pdf) or [IMI.xlsx](report/reliability-analysis/IMI.xlsx))
+* CFA analysis and a reliability test of the adapted Portuguese IMMS ([IMMS-reliability-analysis.pdf](report/latex/IMMS-reliability-analysis.pdf) or [IMMS.xlsx](report/reliability-analysis/IMMS.xlsx))

 # Significant Differences on Students' Motivation